How and What to Clean with Baking Soda – 14 Baking Soda Cleaning Hacks!

-This will remove any stuck on materials and leave your sink shinning clean.
+This will remove any stuck on materials and leave your sink shining clean.
 You can also use the same treatment for cleaning stainless steel silverware and pots and pans.

-Simply wash off the worst of the dirt or grime before cleaning and shinning stainless steel.
+Simply wash off the worst of the dirt or grime before cleaning and shining stainless steel.